elastic/integrations/packages/syslog_router/docs/README.md

 **DISCLAIMER**: Due to subtle differences in how devices can emit syslog events, the patterns provided by default with the Syslog Router integration may not work in all cases.
 Some integrations may not be listed here, even though they support syslog events.
-In these cases, patterns would either prove too complex or could overlap with patterns from other integrations, resulting in negative impacts on performance or accuracy in matching events to integrations.
+In these cases, patterns would either be too complex or could overlap with patterns from other integrations, resulting in negative impacts on performance or accuracy in matching events to integrations.
+Custom patterns will need to be created for these cases.

 - Arista NG Firewall
 - Check Point